bluegenes/2021-paper-sourmash-distance/output/manuscript.md

 AAI thresholds have been proposed for higher taxonomic ranks, <45%, 45-65% and 65-95% for family, genus, and species [@doi:10.1016/j.mib.2007.08.006; @doi:10.1038/ismej.2017.113].
 While traditional alignment-based estimation of ANI and AAI are computationally intensive, sketching-based estimates and sketching-facilitated estimates have permitted ANI calculations at the scale of whole-databases [@doi:10.1186/s13059-016-0997-x; @doi:10.1186/s13059-019-1841-x; @doi:10.1038/s41467-018-07641-9].

-Pierce-Ward et al., 2021 showed that Scaled MinHash containment estimates can be used to approximate both ANI (nucleotide k-mers) and Average Amino Acid Identity (AAI; protein k-mers), while accounting for the non-independence of mutated k-mers [@doi:10.1101/2021.01.15.426881].
+[Pierce-Ward et al., 2021 (tbd technical paper)] showed that Scaled MinHash containment estimates can be used to approximate both ANI (nucleotide k-mers) and Average Amino Acid Identity (AAI; protein k-mers), while accounting for the non-independence of mutated k-mers [@doi:10.1101/2021.01.15.426881].
 Furthermore, Scaled MinHash containment estimates work well for genome pairs of varying lengths and for compositional analysis of metagenome samples.
 Taken together, these properties enable robust assembly and alignment-free pairwise relatedness estimation that can be used on sequences separated by a wide range of evolutionary distances.
 Here, we demonstrate that the utility of Scaled MinHash protein containment, both used directly and a an approximation of ANI and AAI, for taxonomic classification and phylogenomic reconstruction for species across the tree of life.